Form OnLoad event (Client API reference)

 OnLoad event handler cannot prevent the form from loading.

-OnLoad events are synchronous.
+OnLoad event is synchronous by default.
 However, you should not make synchronous network requests in an

 You should be careful when using asynchronous code in an